skhanCC/STEOMS/README.md

 - Documentation '.pdf', describing how each term of a Lindblad master equation is implemented in the Mathematica code, and how the analytically-derived equations can be efficiently translated to Python code for numerical simulations.
 - General Mathematica code for arbitrary master equations, in the Mathematica notebook 'TEOMSCalculatorExample.nb'.
 - Example of how to translated Mathematica-calculated equations to Python code for numerical simulation  is included in the Jupyter notebook 'TEOMSExample.ipynb'.
-- Example Mathematica notebooks 'TEOMSCalculator-1QS-1QNP.nb' and 'STEOMSCalculator-1QS-1QNP.nb' to compute TEOMs and STEOMs respectively for a single-mode linear quantum system coupled to a single mode quantum nonlinear processor comprising a Kerr oscillator (see [1] for system details).
+- Example Mathematica notebooks 'TEOMSCalculator-1QS-1QNP.nb' and 'STEOMSCalculator-1QS-1QNP.nb' to derive TEOMs and STEOMs respectively for a single-mode linear quantum system coupled to a single mode quantum nonlinear processor comprising a Kerr oscillator (see [1] for system details).
 - Example Python code '' and '' to simulate TEOMs and STEOMs respectively that are computed using the Mathematica notebooks referenced in the previous item, for single-mode quantum system coupled to a single mode quantum nonlinear processor comprising a Kerr oscillator (see [1] for system details).

 --